tuzz/rack-source/README.md

 All parameters are passed through to [Pygments](https://github.com/tmm1/pygments.rb), so look there for additional options and supported lexers.

-# Ruby 1.9+
+## Ruby 1.9+

-At the time of writing, there is a problem with Pygments causing a segfault.
-Running a [thin server](http://code.macournoyer.com/thin/) resolves this issue.
+If you're using a newer version of Ruby, you'll need to run a [thin](http://code.macournoyer.com/thin/) server instead.
+There is an [issue](https://github.com/tmm1/pygments.rb/issues/25) with [Pygments](https://github.com/tmm1/pygments.rb).

 # Contribution